NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/Objects/Setting.md

 ## Setting
-Setting object represents a setting that can be changed or inserted into the EPay Advantage site.
+Setting object represents a setting that can be changed or inserted into the EPay Advantage website.

 | Attribute | Data Type | Definition | Max Length |
 | :----------- | :--------- | :--------- | :--------- |